When is the best time to go to Sicily?

 Sicily in August

-- Festa del Santo Salvatore – For five days in early August, August 2-6 in 2019, this event in Cefalu celebrates Santo Salvatore, the patron saint of the city, with parades, music, foods, and mass, culminating with locals scrambling up a greased pole to touch a statue of the saint and fireworks on the seafront.
+- Festa del Santo Salvatore – For five days in early August, this event in Cefalu celebrates Santo Salvatore, the patron saint of the city, with parades, music, foods, and mass, culminating with locals scrambling up a greased pole to touch a statue of the saint and fireworks on the seafront.

-- Ypsigrock Music Festival – This annual four-day indie rock festival in mid-August features artists from across the globe in the spectacular surroundings of the castle in Castelbuono, August 8-11, 2019.
+- Ypsigrock Music Festival – This annual four-day indie rock festival in mid-August features artists from across the globe in the spectacular surroundings of the castle in Castelbuono.
 It features camping and music on multiple stages.

-- Il Palio dei Normanni (Palio of the Normans) – Over three days at Piazza Armerina in mid-August every year, August 12-14 in 2019, horsemanship, knightly combat, and partying celebrates the defeat by Norman invaders over ruling Arabs in the 11th-century.
+- Il Palio dei Normanni (Palio of the Normans) – Over three days at Piazza Armerina in mid-August every year, horsemanship, knightly combat, and partying celebrates the defeat by Norman invaders over ruling Arabs in the 11th-century.

 - Ferragosto – August 15th marks the official start of the Italian summer holidays, which is also the religious holiday of Assumption celebrating the Assumption of the Virgin Mary into heaven.
 In Sicily, most activities will be focused around the beaches, with many towns organizing festivals, parades, and/or fireworks.
 At Siracusa Grand Harbour, there will be a yacht regatta followed by a traditional Sicilian longboat race.
 It’s the biggest holiday of the year after Christmas and Easter and that means many banks and government buildings are closed, but most cultural sites and museums are open.